stphnsmpsn/learning-protobuf/README.md

-# protobeast
+# Learning Protobuf

-Protobeast uses Served (built on Boost.ASIO) to create a simple webserver and expose an API.
+This application uses Served (built on Boost.ASIO) to create a simple webserver and expose an API.

 This project's purpose is to serve as a testing grounds for me to begin learning Protocol Buffers (as well as to practice my CMake project skills).